 “Throughout the years, I’ve watched how the excitement for the annual PepsiCo Showdown Soccer Series has built up at school,” Racki said.
 “I’ve seen how excited our girls soccer team gets and talked to the coach.
 It’s a really cool thing to be involved with.”

-PepsiCo Showdown Series director Joe Trost said the entire field and format will be publicly announced during a special TV event featuring student athletes from each of the schools.
+The entire field and seeds will be publicly announced during a special TV event featuring student athletes from each of the schools.

-“Recruiters are going to be able to come to Chicago, see 16 schools and nearly 1,000 players in 48 hours at the same site.
+Due to its unique format, college recruiters are going to be able to come to Chicago and see 16 schools and nearly 1,000 players in 48 hours at the same site.
 If they can’t make it the first weekend, they have the option of the second weekend.

 Marist is another Chicago powerhouse slated to compete in the two-game tournament, which will showcase four games on Saturday and four more on Sunday at the same site on back-to-back weekends.
 The games will be broadcasted with an ESPN College Gameday-like setup for student bodies.

 “This event will be a great way to start a year, especially coming off this year where there’s been so much uncertainty and there won’t be a regular season as we know it,” Marist coach Ron Dawczak said.
 “To start a season with some of the top teams in Illinois competing against each other brings a lot of attention to our sport.”